 The JR Yamanote Line is the only loop in Tokyo and is relevant to almost everyone’s travels in Tokyo.
 Here’s a map of the Yamanote Line.

-The “outer” is clockwise, i.e. Ikebukuro → Nippori → Ueno → Akihabara → Tokyo → Shinagawa → Shibuya → Shinjuku → Ikebukuro, while the “inner” is the other way around.
+The “outer” route follows a clockwise direction: Ikebukuro → Nippori → Ueno → Akihabara → Tokyo → Shinagawa → Shibuya → Shinjuku → Ikebukuro, while the “inner” route operates in the opposite direction.

 JR Keihin Tohoku-Negishi Line

-The JR Keihin Tohoku-Negishi Line is a north-south JR line running from Saitama Prefecture in the north to Kanagawa Prefecture in the south, known as the Keihin Tohoku Line for short.
-The first station after entering Tokyo is Akabane Station, and then it runs parallel to the Yamanote Line from Tanabata Station to Shinagawa Station.
-The following is a map of the Keihin-Tohoku Line.
+The JR Keihin Tohoku-Negishi Line , also known as the Keihin Tohoku Line, stretches from Saitama Prefecture in the north to Kanagawa Prefecture in the south.
+After entering Tokyo, it begins at Akabane Station and then runs alongside the Yamanote Line from Tabata Station to Shinagawa Station.
+Below is a map of the Keihin-Tohoku Line.

 Kyohama-Tohoku Line Route Chart|ジョルダン

-If you are going from Tokyo to Kanagawa (e.g. Yokohama) or Saitama (e.g. Omiya, Nishikawaguchi), consider taking this train.
+If you’re traveling from Tokyo to destinations like Yokohama in Kanagawa or Omiya and Nishikawaguchi in Saitama, consider taking this train.

-If you want to transfer to the Keihin-Tohoku Line from these stations, consider taking the Yamanote Line to a nearby station where you can transfer first.
+If you need to transfer to the Keihin-Tohoku Line from these stations, it’s advisable to take the Yamanote Line to a nearby station for easier transfer options.

 JR Saikyo Line